zabbix-community/helm-zabbix/charts/zabbix/README.md

 [Official documentation](https://www.zabbix.com/documentation/current/en/manual/concepts/server).

-Zabbix Server can be operated in a High Availability mode since version 6.0 which is automatically enabled by this Helm chart when setting the Zabbix server component to run more than 1 replica.
+Zabbix Server can be operated in a High Availability mode since version 6.0 which is automatically enabled by this Helm chart when setting the Zabbix Server component to run more than 1 replica.
-In this HA mode, all Zabbix server instances periodically send a heartbeat to the Database server (just updating a timestamp in a table) as well as which of the nodes is the "active" one.
+In this HA mode, all Zabbix Server instances periodically send a heartbeat to the Database server (just updating a timestamp in a table) as well as which of the nodes is the "active" one.
 In case the active node does not send a heartbeat within a certain time, any of the remaining ones automatically take over.
-It is everytime possible to join new nodes to the HA cluster by just raising the amount of replicas of the Zabbix server.
+It is everytime possible to join new nodes to the HA cluster by just raising the amount of replicas of the Zabbix Server.

 ## Zabbix Agent

 > **zabbix-agent2** is supported in this helm chart.

-**Zabbix agent** is deployed on a monitoring target to actively monitor local resources and applications (hard drives, memory, processor statistics etc) [Official documentation](https://www.zabbix.com/documentation/current/en/manual/concepts/agent).
+**Zabbix Agent** is deployed on a monitoring target to actively monitor local resources and applications (hard drives, memory, processor statistics etc) [Official documentation](https://www.zabbix.com/documentation/current/en/manual/concepts/agent).

 ## Zabbix Web (frontend)

-**Zabbix web** interface is a part of Zabbix software.
+**Zabbix Web** interface is a part of Zabbix software.
 It is used to manage resources under monitoring and view monitoring statistics
 [Official documentation](https://www.zabbix.com/documentation/current/en/manual/web_interface).

 ## Zabbix Web Service

-**Zabbix web service** is a process that is used for communication with external web services [Official documentation](https://www.zabbix.com/documentation/current/en/manual/concepts/web_service).
+**Zabbix Web Service** is a process that is used for communication with external web services [Official documentation](https://www.zabbix.com/documentation/current/en/manual/concepts/web_service).

 ## Zabbix Proxy

-> This helm chart installs Zabbix proxy with SQLite3 support
+> This helm chart installs Zabbix Proxy with SQLite3 support

-**Zabbix proxy** is a process that may collect monitoring data from one or more monitored devices and send the information to the Zabbix server, essentially working on behalf of the server.
+**Zabbix Proxy** is a process that may collect monitoring data from one or more monitored devices and send the information to the Zabbix Server, essentially working on behalf of the server.
-All collected data is buffered locally and then transferred to the **Zabbix server** the proxy belongs to
+All collected data is buffered locally and then transferred to the **Zabbix Server** the proxy belongs to
 [Official documentation](https://www.zabbix.com/documentation/current/en/manual/concepts/proxy).